L1ves/100-days-of-code/log.md

 **Thoughts** sql injection 8)
-### R1D12: September 24, Sat
+### R1D12: September 25, Sat

 **Today's Progress**: I learned sqlite3 lib and work with databases
-### R1D14: September 25, Sun
+### R1D13: September 26, Sun

 **Today's Progress**: Today I registered on the sie warcoders and solved two tasks, read about the iterations cicles for and for in for with two lists work with lists, functions

+**Today's Progress**: I learned sqlite3 lib and work with databases
+### R1D14: September 27, Sun

+**Today's Progress**: Today I solved tasks on the site warcoder, read the book Python in system administration about reg.